floragunncom/search-guard-helm/docs/sg-200-upgrade.md

      update_sgconfig_on_change: false
    ```

    Run the helm upgrade command and wait for the upgrade process to complete.
+For the helm upgrade command,add the parameter `--timeout=1h`
+   In the case of higher environments, the value of the `--timeout` parameter should be appropriately increased.
 Then execute the following command to access the POD that will provide access to sgctl.sh:
    ```
    kubectl -n <namespace> exec  $(kubectl -n <namespace> get pod -l role=sgctl-cli  -o jsonpath='{.items[0].metadata.name}') -it bash
    ```